QuickStart

 # the directory of the custom CUDA library,

-# which normally will be `SST_ELEMENTS_SRC/src/sst/elements/balar/tests/vanadisLLVMRISCV`
+# which normally will be `SST_ELEMENTS_SRC/src/sst/elements/balar/tests/vanadis_llvm_rv64`

 source ./src/setup_environment sst

-If you want to compile the Rodinia benchmarks manually or want to tested out other kernels in the gpu-app-collection repo, you will need to set the SST_CUSTOM_CUDA_LIB_PATH
+If you want to compile the Rodinia benchmarks manually or want to test out other kernels in the gpu-app-collection repo, you will need to set the SST_CUSTOM_CUDA_LIB_PATH env var and compile the custom CUDA runtime first.

 # Set SST_CUSTOM_CUDA_LIB_PATH

-export SST_CUSTOM_CUDA_LIB_PATH=SST_ELEMENTS_SRC/src/sst/elements/balar/tests/vanadisLLVMRISCV
+export SST_CUSTOM_CUDA_LIB_PATH=SST_ELEMENTS_SRC/src/sst/elements/balar/tests/vanadis_llvm_rv64

 # Build custom CUDA runtime

-cd SST_ELEMENTS_SRC/src/sst/elements/balar/tests/vanadisLLVMRISCV
+cd SST_ELEMENTS_SRC/src/sst/elements/balar/tests/libcudart

 make